 A Luxury Small Inn One Block From Historic Galena Illinois

 Each Jail Hill Inn Suite offers a luxurious king size bed with fine linens and pillows, ornate gas fireplaces, all Kohler bathrooms with either a steam shower or bubble massage tub and wet bars with small refrigerators, microwaves, and Keurig coffee systems.
 When you stay at Jail Hill Inn, you will enjoy a wonderful reception of wine and cheese on your arrival, in your suite, you will find chocolates and chilled champagne.
-After a great night’s rest, you will enjoy a 3 course, gourmet breakfast, that can even be delivered to your room!
+After a great night’s rest, you will enjoy a 3 course, gourmet breakfast in our 1st floor dining room.

 We look forward to welcoming you soon to Galena’s newest downtown lodging property.
 Let us pamper you.